 - Provides you with an extensive collection of configuration and module recipes

 - If you don’t already know Ruby and procedural coding, get ready for a steep learning curve

 In the final analysis, the ideal DevOps tool depends on the needs and goals of your organization.
 Chef has been in existence for a long time when compared with most other DevOps tools and demonstrates an excellent capability for handling extremely complex tasks.
 If your organization has development-focused teams and environments, then Chef is the ideal choice.

 Puppet has also been around for quite a while and has been deployed and well-vetted in a selection of large, demanding environments.
 Based on this, Puppet is a good choice for larger enterprises that favor well-tested and long-standing tools.

 The final choice comes down to realizing what’s important for your business.

 If all of this talk of DevOps and the best tools for implementing it has interested you, then Simplilearn can help you learn more.
 Whether you’re already in DevOps and are merely seeking to upskill, or if you’re a neophyte who wants to enter this field, there’s a program ideal for you.

 Perhaps you want to learn more about Puppet.
-The Puppet Foundation Training Course is perfect for anyone who wants to automate their IT infrastructure.
+The Post Graduate Program in DevOps is perfect for anyone who wants to automate their IT infrastructure.
 The course enables you to do that and much more, such as implementing scalable solutions to your software and the system that runs that software.

 Available either as a corporate training solution or self-paced learning, the course consists of four lessons conducted through three and a half hours of expert training.
 Once you complete the course, you will earn your certificate that proves that you have mastered the fundamentals of Puppet.